francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 ```

 ### Clean Up
-And throw out any you no longer need:
+Wipe out any virtualenvs you no longer need:
 ```
 %  rmvirtualenv temp368
 ```